sof217/Blender-Cosine-Model/README.md

 # Blender-Mathematical-Modelling
 Blender Script Practice
-#here is the code - I modified the code given on prosperocode's website.
+#here is the code - I slightly modified the code given on prosperocode's website.

 import bpy
 from math import cos, pi